patternfly/training-scenarios/html-css/modifier-utilities/step4-instructions.md

-Create a custom modifier class.
+In this step, create a custom `warning` variation for the label component.
 First, choose which component to add a modifier class to and then select an element to be modified.
 Second, create a modifier class name that represents the new style.
 Third, add the new modifier class to the HTML.
 Fourth, add the new styles to the stylesheet.

-In this step, create a custom `warning` variation for the label component.

 1) <strong>Copy code to the `index.html` file.</strong>